 The great thing is that a Cook shed makes this process so much easier!
 Cook sheds are available in many different styles to fit your needs.
 You can even split up your space, the Lofted Barn being a great option if you’re needing room for storage but also for large equipment.
 Or, the Handyman offers two spaces for you to enjoy your hobby and also store extra belongings.

-So, as a part of your spring cleaning routine, put away those winter items until you need them again.
+So, as a part of your fall cleaning routine, put away those summer items until you need them again.
 You want to make sure you put these items away in a secure spot, away from bugs and the elements.
-Use your Cook portable building to help you declutter the garage and your closets so you have room for seasonal clothes, recreational items and equipment.
+Cook portable buildings help you declutter the garage and your closets so you have room for seasonal clothes, recreational items and equipment.

-Here are some tips for how to properly store winter items in your shed.
+Here are some tips for how to properly store items in your shed this winter.

--Store Equipment: You shouldn’t need that extra winter equipment, like snow shovels, ice melt, and sleds.
-When you organize your shed, move your summer supplies closer to the front of your shed and store your winter items in the back.
+-Store Equipment: You'll need that extra winter equipment easily accessible throughout the season.
+Make sure items like snow shovels, ice melt, and sleds are found toward the front of the shed.
 If you have chemicals like ice melt, be sure to keep these properly sealed and out of reach of children.

-If you have a generator, you may not think you’ll need it during the summer, but you never know when electricity may go out.
-It’s always a good idea to keep this properly maintained and test it regularly.
+You never know when electricity may go out.
+If you have a generator, it’s always a good idea to keep this properly maintained and regularly test it.
 Though you may store your generator in a shed when it’s not in use, remember, never use a generator inside an enclosed space.
 Remember these safety tips!